A crate is a portable “kennel” that is just large enough to contain

 developing, and aid substantially in housetraining.

-Where is the Crates?
+Where to put the Crate?
 It should be around other people.
 Ideally, set

 it up in the bedroom near you.
 Have the dog sleep in it at night.